 The parameter gensym-count determines the number which is attached to the gensym-prefix when gensyms' pretty names are generated.
-The initial value of gensym-count is 0 and is incremented every time a pretty name is generated.
+The value of gensym-count starts at 0 when the system starts and is incremented every time a pretty name is generated.
 It might be set to any non-negative integer value.